Andrew Oliver (New York politician)

 Andrew Oliver (January 16, 1815 – March 6, 1889) was an American politician, attorney, and jurist who served two terms as a U.S. Representative from New York from 1853 to 1857.

 Early life and education

-Born in Springfield, New York, in 1835 Oliver graduated from Union College in Schenectady, New York.
+Oliver was born on January 16, 1815 in Springfield, New York.
+In 1835 Oliver graduated from Union College in Schenectady, New York.

 Career

 He studied law, was admitted to the bar and commenced practice in Penn Yan, New York in 1838.
 He served as judge of the Court of Common Pleas from 1843 to 1847.
 In 1846 he was judge of the Yates County surrogate and county courts.

 Congress

 Oliver was elected as a Democrat to the Thirty-third and Thirty-fourth Congresses (March 4, 1853 – March 3, 1857).
 He served as chairman of the Committee on Invalid Pensions (Thirty-fourth Congress).

 He was an unsuccessful candidate on the American Party ticket for reelection in 1856 to the Thirty-fifth Congress.
-He engaged in agricultural pursuits and also in the practice of law.